 This training is being delivered by Trauma Informed Schools UK, The Institute for Arts in Therapy and Education and The Centre for Child Mental Health.

 The course is fully funded by the NEU and is for NEU members only.
 Places are limited.
-To register click on the link of your preferred date to the left, you will need to consent to sharing your contact email address with the provider who will send you a secure log in for the course.
+To register click on the link of your preferred date to the left.